Manage Kestra Flows, IAM, and Plugins with kestractl

 For the complete documentation index, see llms.txt.
 For a full content snapshot, see llms-full.txt.
 Append.mdto anykestra.io/docs/*URL for plain Markdown.

-Use kestractl to manage flows, executions, namespaces, namespace files, key-value pairs, plugins, and IAM resources.
+Use kestractl to manage flows, executions, triggers, namespaces, namespace files, key-value pairs, plugins, IAM resources, dashboards, apps, assets, blueprints, test suites, execution logs, secrets, and server administration.
 Most commands interact with the Kestra host API; workers registration-tokens generate runs entirely offline.

 For server components and system maintenance commands (starting standalone servers, server-side plugin installation), see the Kestra Server CLI.